koka-lang/libhandler/readme.md

 ## Windows

-There are two ways to build on Windows:
+There are three ways to build on Windows:

 1. Use the Microsoft Visual C++ IDE.
 The [2015 Community edition][msvc] is available for free for non-commercial use.